All Episodes

 Dispersing crowds is never fun to do.

-You know, just like if you get any arrest where there's any level of resistance at all, is never gonna look good ever on a videotape.
+Just like any arrest where there's any level of resistance at all is never going to look good ever on a videotape.

 It's not.